wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Unfound Loot](https://mod.pub/falloutnv/24-unfound-loot) - A highly customizable loot scarcity mod.

 [Vanilla SWEEP - Sweet Weapon Enhancement and Expansion Package](https://www.nexusmods.com/newvegas/mods/81043) - A complete rebalance of the weapons in TTW to create a cohesively balanced system that takes more time for progressive and diminishes the degree to which later weapons eclipse earlier ones.
 - ONLY affects vanilla TTW weapons.
-This will eventually be expanded into a complete overhaul including modded weaponry similar to STARS.
+This will eventually be expanded into a complete overhaul including modded weaponry similar to [STARS](https://www.nexusmods.com/newvegas/mods/76016).
-- Soft incompatibility with mods that add new weapons to the game, though most popular weapon addition mods have similar balancing (including ZL Armaments Remastered, Another Millenia, and Tactapack).
+- Soft incompatibility with mods that add new weapons to the game, though most popular weapon addition mods have similar balancing (including [ZL Armaments Remastered](https://www.nexusmods.com/newvegas/mods/84213), [Another Millenia](https://www.nexusmods.com/newvegas/mods/76133), and [Tactapack](https://www.nexusmods.com/newvegas/mods/80219).

 [Weapon Jamming Tweaks](https://www.nexusmods.com/newvegas/mods/71852) - Replaces the formula for weapon jamming when firing and reloading.
 - Use Sweet’s configuration file if a more hardcore experience is desired.

 [Well Rested Overhaul](https://www.nexusmods.com/newvegas/mods/64628) - Expands how the well rested effect works, including additional buffs and changes in duration of effect.
-- Soft incompatibility with Sweet Healing System, as they both alter the well rested bonus in conflicting ways.
+- Soft incompatibility with [Sweet Healing System](https://www.nexusmods.com/newvegas/mods/83473), as they both alter the well rested bonus in conflicting ways.

 ## Content
 ### Major World and Game Changes
 [AGE - Anchorage Gameplay Expansion - Complete Overhaul](https://www.nexusmods.com/newvegas/mods/72031) - A complete overhaul of the Anchorage DLC including rebalancing, new gear, new weapons, new enemies, new boss fights, and new encounters.
 Inspired by Call of Duty, Doom Eternal, and Half-Life.
-- Please ensure you read the mod page to download the appropriate requirements and patches.
+- Please review the mod page requirements and patch availability carefully.

 [Claim the Mojave (and the Capital)](https://www.nexusmods.com/newvegas/mods/75196) - An expansive end-game mod that allows the player to build outposts at locations across the two wastelands.
 - This mod will require a significant number of patches to maintain compatibility.
-This is NOT compatible with Rebuild The Capital.
+This is NOT compatible with rebuild the capital.

 [DMT - Dead Money Tweaks - Complete Overhaul](https://www.nexusmods.com/newvegas/mods/72139) - A complete overhaul of the Dead Money DLC including rebalancing, new gear, new weapons, and new enemies.
 Intended to be a pseudo-RPG-survival horror experience and inspired by Resident Evil.
-- Please ensure you read the mod page to download the appropriate requirements and patches.
+- Please review the mod page requirements and patch availability carefully.

 [EDGE - Early Decisions and Gameplay Enhancement](https://www.nexusmods.com/newvegas/mods/74921) - A complete overhaul of TTW, particularly focused on enhancing engagement and variety in DC’s early game.

 [JER - Just Enough Realism](https://www.nexusmods.com/newvegas/mods/69407) - A TTW wide rebalance mod.
 - Requires both the main file and the TTW patch on the main mod page.
-- Would <u>ONLY</u> recommend using this mod in conjunction with [Sweet's JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to Sweet's specified load order and other overhaul mods.
+- Would <u>ONLY</u> recommend using this mod in conjunction with [Sweets JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to [Sweets specified load order](https://pastebin.com/NKbhdHSn) in relation to her other overhaul mods.

 [Point Lookout Reborn](https://www.nexusmods.com/newvegas/mods/85032) - Large overhaul of Point Lookout in an attempt to make it more enjoyable, level friendly, and to reward exploration.
 Includes new quests, enemies, locations, and more.
-- This can have a significant performance impact given the amount of clutter it adds across Point Lookout.
+- This can have a performance impact given the amount of clutter it adds across Point Lookout.

 [Rebuild the Capital](https://www.nexusmods.com/newvegas/mods/68030) - Massive end-game expansion of the Brotherhood of steel.
 Features new armors, weapons, quests, perks, NPCs, and a recruiting system.
-- This mod will require a significant number of patches to maintain compatibility with the rest of your mod list.
+- This mod will require a significant number of patches to maintain compatibility with other mods.
 It is also worth noting that there are ~6,000 unvoiced dialogue lines.
 However, this is an amazing and expansive addition of content, which more than makes up for its short-comings.

 [True Open World DC](https://www.nexusmods.com/newvegas/mods/84575) - Disables the FO3 main quest, and allows you to visit all main quest locked locations such as Raven Rock and Vault 101 through alternate means, providing a true open world experience in the Capital Wasteland.
-- Incompatible with TTW Quickstart as both mods alter the game's start.
+- This mod is incompatible with Rebuild the Capital.

 ### Location Additions and Overhauls